-JoAnn Thompson Franklin, 2nd Vice-President
+JoAnn Thompson Franklin, President

 JoAnn is founding member of Cavalier Riding Club, a CanTRA member centre serving the greater Moncton area, NB.
 She currently volunteers her professional skills with the club and served on their board of directors.
 A life-long horse lover, JoAnn owns several school and retired family horses and ponies.